-Undergraduate students will have an initial unit limit of 17 units.
-Graduating seniors who applied by October 4, 2019, will have their enrollment limit raised to 19 units on Tuesday, December 31, 2019.
+All undergraduate students will have an initial unit limit of 17 units.
+Graduating seniors who applied by March 23, 2020, will have their enrollment limit raised to 19 units on Friday, June 26, 2020.
 These students may submit the excess units petition to register up to 21 units.
-Excess units petition form will be available on the Registrar’s forms page on Monday, January 2, 2020.

-Continuing undergraduate students in good standing (SJSU cum.
-GPA > or = 2) may register for up to 19 units without a petition beginning Friday, January 10, 2020.
-Those who desire to enroll up to 21 units can file an excess units petition form.
+Continuing undergraduate students in good standing with a cumulative SJSU GPA of 2.0 or higher may register for up to 19 units without a petition beginning Friday, July 3, 2020.
+Those who want to enroll up to 21 units can file an excess units petition [pdf].

 *Petition required to raise the enrollment limit above 19 units